AplaProject/apla-docs-en/introduction/templates2.rst

 Interface Template Engine
 ==============================
 Interface elements (pages and menus) are formed on Validating Nodes in a so-called *template engine* from templates created by programmers in the interface editor of the Molis software client.
-All interface pages are built using the Protypo functional language developed by Apla.
+All interface pages are built using the Protypo functional language developed by platform developers.
 Interfaces are requested from nodes on the network using the *content* API command.
 What the template engine sends as a reply to such request is not an HTML page, but a JSON code comprised of HTML tags that form a tree in accordance with the template structure.
 For testing purposes, a POST request can be sent to ``api/v2/content`` with the *template* parameter containing the name of a template to process.

 Creating Interface Templates
 ==============================